compose-spec/compose-spec/build.md

     external: true
 ```

-Service builds MAY be granted access to multiple secrets.
-Long and short syntax for secrets MAY be used in the
+Service builds may be granted access to multiple secrets.
+Long and short syntax for secrets may be used in the
 same Compose file.
 Defining a secret in the top-level `secrets` must not imply granting any service build access to it.
 Such grant must be explicit within service specification as [secrets](05-services.md#secrets) service element.